aakashkandasamy/Thematic_Semantic_Analyzer_NTU/README.md

   - Thematic Analysis Process
   - Design Education & Industry Practices

+## 🔒 Security Note

+The `.env` file containing your API key is automatically excluded from version control via `.gitignore`.
+Never commit this file to your repository.

 ## ⚙️ Customization

 You can modify the `improved_prompt.txt` file to customize the thematic analysis framework, definitions, or output format.
-The system will automatically incorporate human feedback into this prompt over time and create backups of previous versions.
+The system will automatically incorporate human feedback into this prompt over time and create backups in the `past_prompts/` directory.

 ## 🔍 Troubleshooting

-- **API Connection Issues**: Ensure your local LLM server is running at the specified URL
+- **API Connection Issues**: Ensure your Gemini API key is correctly set in the `.env` file
 - **PDF Extraction Problems**: Some PDFs may have security features that prevent text extraction
 - **Excel File Format**: Ensure you maintain the required column structure when editing feedback files
 - **No Corrections Found**: If the script reports no corrections found, ensure you've filled in the Human_Corrected_Theme column with values that differ from the LLM predictions